 2. What Brand Is The Best For Me?

 Central Air Conditioners manufactured today basically all have the same safety features.
 Similar controls, similar compressors, similar choices of efficiencies, etc. Many of the manufactures buy their parts from the same factory and put their name on it.
-All central air conditioners (no matter what brand) should last 15 to 20 years with the proper maintenance, BUT the cost of keeping an old clunker going can cost more in electricity and repairs than a new high efficient system.
-I have replaced over 3,000 air conditioning systems.
+All central air conditioners (no matter what brand) should last 15 to 20 years with the proper maintenance, BUT the cost of keeping an old clunker going can cost more in electricity and AC repair service than a new high efficient system.
+In my time at Denver AC repair I have replaced over 3,000 air conditioning systems.
 Many of them were “The Brand” (in their day) and many of them were about the same age.
 Now, here’s the “dirty little secret” they don’t want you to know.
 Only about five percent of the satisfaction you’re going to get – is the result of the brand you choose.
 The other 95% is how well it’s installed.
 And there are many crucial procedures that should be done properly (if not, the brand is irrelevant).